-Compensation Theory of Profit was developed by Alfred Marshall (1924) holds that the profit is the supply price of entrepreneurship or business power where business power is the supply of capital plus supply of the ability to maintain business plus supply of organisational ability for production.
+Compensation Theory of Profit was developed by Alfred Marshall (1924), holds that the profit is the supply price of entrepreneurship or business power where business power is the supply of capital plus supply of the ability to maintain business plus supply of organizational ability for production.
 According to this theory there exists a normal rate of profit which is a return on capital that must be paid to the owners of capital as a reward for saving and investment of their funds rather than to consume all their income or hoard them.
 In a static economy where no unanticipated changes in demand or cost conditions occur, in long-run equilibrium the firms would be earning only normal rate of profit on their capital and entrepreneurial talent.
 This theory treats profit as a cost element and that profit is the price for the 'function' of capital, hence it is a functional theory of profit.
 Under these conditions economic profits would not accrue to the firms.
 Frictional theory of profit explains that shocks or disturbances occasionally occur in an economy as a result of unanticipated changes in product demand or cost conditions which cause disequilibrium conditions.
 It is these disequilibrium conditions that bring into existence positive or negative economic profits for some firms.
 On the other hand, when firms are making losses (i.e. negative profits), some firms will leave the industry.
 This will cause price of the product to rise so that losses are eliminated and the remaining firms make only normal profits.
-When economic profits are made in the short run, more firms will enter the industry in the long run until all economic profits are driven down to zero (that is, firms will be making only normal return or profits on their capital investment) (Kulter, 2007).
+When economic profits are made in the short run, more firms will enter the industry in the long run until all economic profits are driven down to zero (Kulter, 2007).

-2.2 Conceptual framework
+2.2 Conceptual Review